zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

 Aaron begins our dialogue by asking Corey, “Do you think you can help me trace my genealogy?”
-Your “genealogy” (genealogy) is a li st or a description of the relatives that you have – your parents, your cousin s, your grandparents, your uncles – all the way back to however far back you c an trace your genealogy.
+Your “genealogy” (genealogy) is a li st or a description of the relatives that you have – your parents, your cousin s, your grandparents, your uncles – all the way back to however far back you can trace your genealogy.
 The verb “to trace” (trace) here means to follow, to fi nd out where something begins.

 People often talk about being able to trace their g enealogy back to medieval England or to the seventeenth century.
 Another term  for genealogy is “family tree.”
 Your family tree is the same as your genealo gy.
 It’s a list or description of all the people who are related to you, including al l of those who came before you.
 Corrie says, “Sure, I can try” – I can try to help you trace your genealogy, she’s saying.
 “We can get started by talking to your pare nts and grandparents.
 Oral interviews will give us some names of your relative s.”